Implicit regularization in rLRA#

 This second formulation is insightful in many ways.

 • The regularization in the second, implicit formulation, takes the form of a group-sparse regularization of the rank-one terms in NMF.
 Without nonnegativity constraints, this constraint is exactly the nuclear norm of the low-rank matrix \(X_1X_2^T\).
-The ridge penalty on each factor matrix, therefore, implied rank-minimization implicitly!
+The ridge penalty on each factor matrix, therefore, implies rank-minimization implicitly.

 • Tuning each parameter \(\lambda_1\) and \(\lambda_2\) individually yields counterintuitive results.
-For instance, the regularization on the first factor \(X_1\) is not stronger than on the second factor \(X_2\) in the case where \(\lambda_1\) is much larger than \(\lambda_2\).
+For instance, when \(\lambda_1\) is much larger than \(\lambda_2\), the regularization on the first factor \(X_1\) is not stronger than on the second factor \(X_2\).
 Only the product of the two regularization hyperparameters governs the regularization intensity.

 In the work conducted with Valentin Leplat [Cohen and Leplat, 2025], we generalize this observation for a large class of regularized LRA models, namely Homogeneous Regularized Scale-Invariant models (HRSI), that account for many LRA models regularized with homogeneous positive-definite regularizations such as any \(\ell_p\) norm.
 The implicit rank-selection effect observed for ridge regularization is shown to be due to the scale-ambiguity of LRA models, and therefore pertains to most \(\ell_p\) norms.
 We provide the main theoretical result below, and provide more examples, namely \(\ell_1\)-\(\ell_1\) and \(\ell_1\)-\(\ell_2\) regularizations.